Code-Institute-Submissions/chizzletaz-MilestoneProject1/README.md

 # Acknowledgements:
-My mentor Antonio Rodriguez.
+My mentor Antonio Rodriguez for guiding my through this first project and giving valuable tips.
-The tutors support at CI.
+The tutors support at CI for answering my questions.
+The Slack members for answering my questions and peer-reviewing this project.
 Jolanda Grutter for giving me tips on the design of my webpage.